-Pre: CM 342 with a C or better; CM 343 with a C or better.
+Pre: CM 342 and CM 442, both with a grade of C or better; or instructor approval.

 This course acts as a capstone to the game design track.
 Students will form teams and use everything they've learned to plan, design, and develop a small but polished game or demo as a portfolio piece and for possible public release.
 The focus will be on teamwork, time management, and putting previously learned art, programming and design skills to good use.